 Most researchers and public health professionals agree that e-cigarettes and other vaping devices are less harmful than smoked cigarettes, because they do not contain tobacco, the leading contributor to the majority of negative health effects associated with smoking.
 When used as a complete replacement, rather than in addition to cigarettes, they are a preferable alternative for smokers who haven’t had success with medically proven approaches.

 But are they really a good option for smokers who want to cut down or quit smoking?
 Not necessarily.
 While a few studies have found that e-cigarettes can help reduce smoking, most show that e-cigarette use does not significantly reduce cigarette use, and several found that people who use e-cigarettes may be less likely to successfully quit smoking.
+This may be because e-cigarette use can perpetuate nicotine addiction.
+The addictive qualities of smoking involve not just nicotine, but also the behaviors and environmental cues associated with smoking, which e-cigarette use mimics.

 What Should Cigarette Smokers Do Who Want to Cut Back or Quit?